apereo/cas/docs/cas-server-documentation/developer/Build-Process.md

 ![image](https://user-images.githubusercontent.com/1205228/71612835-5ea5ed80-2bbc-11ea-8f49-9746dc2b3a70.png)

-<div class="alert alert-warning"><p>
+<div class="alert alert-info"><p>
-You should always use the latest version of the Intellij IDEA
+You should always use the latest version of the Intellij IDEA.
 </p></div>

 Additionally, you may need to customize the VM settings to ensure the development environment can load and index the codebase: